-NOTE: Refer to the Diesel Fuel Specification Chart (Figure 17) for specific fuel recommendations.
+NOTE: Do not overfill.
+Refer to your engine manual for specific fuel recommendations.

-- 1. Remove the fuel cap (A, Figure 18).

-- 2. Fill the tank to the bottom of the fill tube.
-This will leave room in the tank for fuel expansion.

-- 3. Install and hand tighten the fuel cap.

-- 4. Repeat same process for opposite tank.
+- 3. Install and hand tighten the fuel cap. - 4.
+Repeat same process for opposite tank.

 Diesel fuel is highly flammable and must be handled with care.
 Never fill the tank when the engine is still hot from recent operation.
 Do not allow open flame, smoking or matches in the area.
 Avoid over-filling and wipe up any spills.